-Therefore, we can say the hydrogen car mechanics are a little bit more complex than the electric car since it must have a propellant, a fuel cell and batteries, which means that maintenance will also vary.
+Therefore, we can say that hydrogen powered cars mechanics are a little bit more complex than the electric car since it must have a propellant, a fuel cell and batteries, which means that maintenance will also vary.

 And how does hydrogen fit with electric mobility?

 Through fuel cells, hydrogen could be a real alternative to possible demand peaks saturating the power grid.
 Thanks to the fact that hydrogen can be stored, a hydrogen power station would not strictly need to be connected to the electricity grid, thus facilitating charging in areas of difficult access to the grid.